-COVID-19 is a new illness that can affect your lungs and airways.
+COVID-19 is an illness that can affect your lungs and airways.
 It’s caused by a virus called coronavirus.
 Here’s what to do if you think you may have coronavirus.

 This advice is for members of the public.
 If you work for Gloucestershire Hospitals NHS Foundation Trust, check the staff intranet for current guidelines on coronavirus.

 - a high temperature

 - loss or change to your sense of smell or taste

 If you think you have symptoms of coronavirus: